 Ask the agency if they have expectant mothers sign something promising to repay anything if they decide to parent.
 You might be surprised how many agencies do this as a normal practice.
 A hopeful adoptive family paying living expenses for an expectant mom should be done as a gift and nothing else, with absolutely nothing expected in return.
 If you cannot do this, then do not pay them.
 If a mother believes that she will be on the hook for potentially thousands of dollars in expenses if she has a change of heart and decides to parent, that is extremely unethical and you should find another agency.

-While not an exhaustive list, I hope that these are practical suggestions that inform your search for an appropriate agency (or agencies) to work with for your family’s adoption.
+While not an exhaustive list, I hope that these are practical suggestions that inform your search for an appropriate and ethical agency (or agencies) to work with for your family’s adoption.